 - Most visa holders such B1/B2, H-1B, L-1, E-2, etc. (certain restrictions for F, J and other visas)

 Worldwide income and reporting is just as bad as it sounds.
 You have to report ALL of your investments and income worldwide.
 It does not matter if you owned the accounts or assets before you came to the U.S.

 It also doesn’t matter if you pay tax and/or are TDS in India – or if it tax-free in India.

 Just because it is tax-free in India does not make it tax-free in the U.S.

 10 Indian Investments Subject to U.S. Tax & Reporting

 1. Fixed Deposits

 Even though the FD does not distribute income during the growth period, it is earning income.
-While you may not touch or access the money during the growth phase (or be penalized), it is still taxable and reportable in the U.S as it accrues and not just the payment at end.
+While you may not touch or access the money during the growth phase (without being penalized), the income is still taxable and reportable in the U.S as it accrues.

 2. U.S. Taxation of India Provident Funds